The Bankrate promise

 - Blue Cash Everyday® Card from American Express

 - Blue Cash Preferred® Card from American Express

 - American Express Cash Magnet® Card*

-Are you eligible for Pay It, Plan It?
+Is your account eligible for Pay It Plan It?

-If you like the idea of paying off your purchases over time but you tend to shy away from having to pay exorbitant credit card interest rates, then the Pay It, Plan It feature from American Express could work in your favor.
+If you like the idea of paying off small purchases immediately or paying off large purchases over time, then the Pay It Plan It feature from American Express could work in your favor.

-Before you use this option, however, pay attention to fees and only carry a balance when it makes sense.
+It would be worth using Plan It if you want the option to pay for a large purchase over time and don’t want to pay expensive interest fees.
+Instead, the Plan It feature will let you pay an upfront fee, which will help you to avoid all the unknowns of paying a variable interest rate on your credit card.
+Before you use Plan It, however, pay attention to the fees and only carry a balance when it makes sense.
 Even if the costs associated with this program work out to less than regular interest charges, you’re still paying money to borrow.
 Over time, even small fee plans and charges can add up in a big way.